What is Informational Power in Leadership?

 Informational power is a type of social power that stems from the ability to control, manipulate, and disseminate knowledge and information.
 In simplest terms, it is the power individuals or groups gain by possessing valuable information others do not have.

-In this article, we will delve into informational power to uncover its true potential, how it impacts leadership and decision-making in the workplace, and strategies to help individuals develop and enhance their own informational power.
+In this article, we will explore informational power to uncover its true potential, how it impacts leadership and decision-making in the workplace, and strategies for helping individuals develop and enhance their own informational power.

 Understanding Informational Power